 After 4 hours of smoking, it's time for the braise.
 At the 4 hour mark, you'll easily have enough smoke penetration with the pork, so there is no benefit to continual smoking.

 Of course you can leave the pork shoulder in the smoker on low heat and continue to cook until it done.
-Figure 2 hours of cook time per pound of pork, until you hit 195 degrees F internal temp.
-This is where the tough tissues breaks down.
+Figure 2 hours of cook time per pound of pork, until the internal temperature of the pork reaches 195 degrees F. This is where the tough tissues breaks down.

-However, I moving the meat to the slow cooker to braise gives you more control and you can add in more flavorings for a superior finish.
+However, moving the meat to the slow cooker to braise gives you more control and you can add in more flavorings for a superior, juicier finish every time.

-After 4 hours, transfer the pork shoulder to a large pot or slow cooker.
+After 4 hours, remove it from the smoker and transfer the pork shoulder to a large pot or slow cooker.
 Add 1 bottle of flavorful beer (I typically use a wheat beer or an IPA that I enjoy drinking) or chicken stock, along with extra seasonings, if preferred.